-Our interests lie in the development of theoretical and simulation approaches and their application to explain effects observed in the classical and quantum dynamics of chemical systems.
-Particular themes which occur frequently in our research are hydrogen bonding, the interplay between structure and dynamics, systems with multiple time and length-scales and quantum mechanical effects.
+Our research lies in the development of theoretical and simulation approaches and their application to explain effects observed in the classical and quantum dynamics of chemical systems.
+Particular themes which occur frequently in our research are hydrogen bonding, the interplay between structure and dynamics, systems with multiple time and length-scales, and quantum mechanical effects.

 Please contact us for full details of upcoming projects and openings.
 Ongoing interests include:

 Hydrogen bonded systems play vital roles in areas ranging from chemistry to biology to materials science and geology.